CeciliaCodes/fend/projects/evaluate-news-nlp/README.md

 # Personal Notes

+To start this project, run npm install.

+Make sure to npm run build-dev to start your Client, and npm run build-prod to begin your Node server.

+When you npm run start, you should see a console log message in the terminal with the port number and your API key you got from MeaningCloud.
+Add your API key to the .env file.

 I utilized Jest to test for the valid URL (localhost:8080).
 I decided not to test any further because I've never used Jest before and I didn't want to get in over my head.

 I chose the sentiment analysis tool from MeaningCloud and used the generic mode.